psilva261/mycel/README.md

 # JS support

-Very experimental support for that.
-Mostly based on goja (ECMAScript 5.1) and github.com/fgnass/domino (DOM implementation in JS).
+Very experimental support for that, the whole page is re-rendered after click events. (http://psilva.sdf.org/demo.gif) Mostly based on goja (ECMAScript 5.1) and github.com/fgnass/domino (DOM implementation in JS).
 Some sort of DOM diffing is needed, also AJAX functions, `getComputedStyle` etc. are either missing or stubs.
 Very simple jQuery based code works though, e.g. jQuery UI Tab view https://jqueryui.com/resources/demos/tabs/default.html or the toggle buttons on https://golang.org/pkg There is also highly experimental ES6 support with Babel.

 Try on Plan 9 with e.g.: